nachocarracedo/twitter_alert/README.md

 First time the script is run, if `./csv/last_tweet.csv` doesn't exist, the script will check the last 2 tweets for each account.
 Following executions of the script will check only new tweets.

+If there is an error sending the notifications via email the tweets will be sent next time the notification is successful.

 A log of all tweets that have keywords in it will be saved in `./csv/tweet_hits.csv`.